Advanced CSS Units & Functions¶

 Then in a section or row's Custom CSS field:

-/* Auto-responsive grid — no breakpoints */
+/* Auto-responsive grid — no breakpoints needed */

 display: grid;